aaronjan98/Michael-Noriko-Xmas-24/README.md

 # README

-This is a holiday card for the McDonald's Crew.
-Can be found [here](https://mcdonald-guys-holiday-2024.netlify.app)
+This is a holiday card for Michael and Noriko.
+Can be found [here](https://michael-noriko-xmas-24.netlify.app/)

 ## Open repo locally